 The Superior Garden Rooms boast a spacious and private open-plan design, with a four-posted king size bed and large en-suite bathroom.
 Attached is your own private garden with outside shower.
 Created from local materials and traditional Pemban decor with contemporary comfort.
 In addition a large swahili baraza lounge provides the perfect place to relax in the peacefulness of the garden.

 Our Standard Garden Room is a compact, private open-plan design with a four-posted king size bed, open en-suite bathroom and private garden with outside shower.
 Created from local materials and traditional Pemban decor with contemporary comfort.
 In addition a small balcony allows guests a shady spot to relax in the garden.

 Matt Saus – Managing Director

-Matt Saus is the Managing Director and co-owner of the Manta Resort and Underwater Room.
+Matt Saus is the Managing Director and co-owner of Manta and the Underwater Room.
 He is also the architect of the Kwanini concept.
 Born and raised in Zimbabwe, Matt grew up with a strong sense of entrepreneurship, a love for adventure and our wild world from the onset – and his passion for preserving our beautiful places has only intensified since.